-- 202 HEBREW I. Elements of Hebrew.
-The essentials of grammar, with readings in Genesis, Prescribed, second year, eight hours.
-PROFESSOR SIEGEL. - 203 HEBREW II.
+- Dallas Theological Seminary - 203 HEBREW II.
 Advanced Hebrew.
-Further study in grammar and syntax; reading Deuteronomy and selected portions of 1 Samuel.
-Prescribed, third year, four hours.
-PROFESSOR FEINBERG. - 204 HEBREW III.
+Further study in grammar and syntax with reading in Deuteronomy and selected portions of 1 Samuel.

+Prescribed, second or third year, four hours (see the two curriculums).

+204 HEBREW III.
 Book of Isaiah.
 This course will include not only an accurate study of the text in the light of its historical background and style, but will deal with the fullness of the Isaianic contribution in the field of Messianic prophecy.
-Prescribed, fourth year, six hours.
-PROFESSOR FEINBERG. - 205 ARCHAEOLOGY.
-A study of the archaeological research in the land of Palestine.
-Prescribed, first year, second semester, two hours.
+Prescribed, third or fourth year, six hours (see the two curriculums).

+205 ARCHAEOLOGY.
+A study of the archaeological research in Biblical lands with a view to the confirmation of the accuracy of the Scriptures.
 PROFESSOR FEINBERG.

-- 211 OLD TESTAMENT TACTUAL CRITICISM.
+211 OLD TESTAMENT TEXTUAL CRITICISM.
 A study of the Massoretic notes, the parallel passages and the versions, with a view to explaining, as far as possible, how variations have occurred.
 Elective, two hours.

-Professor Feinberg. - 212 ADVANCED HEBREW READING.
+212 ADVANCED HEBREW READING.
 Selected portions of the Hebrew text, with emphasis on rapid reading.
 Prerequisite, two years of Hebrew study.
 Elective, two hours.

-Professor Feinberg. - 213 BIBLICAL ARAMAIC.
+213 BIBLICAL ARAMAIC.
 A study of the grammar, with reading in Daniel and Ezra.

 Elective, two hours.
-Professor Feinberg. - 214 READING OF SELECTED PSALMS Particular emphasis is laid upon FROM THE HEBREW TEXT. the devotional and practical values.
-Elective, four hours.

 Professor Feinberg.